MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 All variables should be declared before used.
 JavaScript does not require this, but doing so makes the program easier to read and makes it easier to detect undeclared variables that may become implied globals.
 Implied global variables should never be used.

-The var statements should be the first statements in the function body.
+The let statements should be the first statements in the function body.

 It is preferred that each variable be given its own line.
 They should be listed in alphabetical order.